AIMYII/Mega-Man-Acid-Tile-Investigator/README.md

 -----

-Acid Tile Investigator is a C++ and Qt software that automatically goes through the hex addresses and converts them into decimals.
+Acid Tile Investigator is a C++ software that automatically goes through the hex addresses and converts them into decimals.

 It also finds the colors using an in-game picture of your choice and it gets the color and hex addresses from the picture and matches the addresses and colors for each image.